 “You get more flies with honey…” “You can lead a horse to water, but you can’t make him drink…” The English language abounds with colloquialisms like this dealing with ways to influence other creatures and the quirks this involves.
 From the beginning, humans have been trying to control other animals — and dealing with their frustrations when they fail.
 Animals have independent wills, and controlling them successfully takes intelligence and strategy.
 Like the first adage suggests, manipulation of motivation gets the best results, and this works for more than just trapping flies.
 When training your horse, the key is to understand and capitalize on his motivations.
+Read on to find out how to keep motivating your horse.

 “Food rewards are more acceptable to animals that have been held off food; however, for some individuals, food is not a strong motivational tool.
 The success of any learning project may depend on finding the strongest motivating factor for each individual.”